Six coaching changes a highlight at midpoint of NHL season - WHIZ News

 Berube, who has been on the job less than 14 months, has the 18th-longest tenure with his team among the current coaches.

-Many hockey owners are tired of waiting for success, said Pierre Maguire, NBC Sports’ NHL Inside-the-Glass analyst.
+Many hockey owners are tired of waiting for success, said Pierre McGuire, NBC Sports’ NHL Inside-the-Glass analyst.

 “I think people look at history in the league and ownerships in particular, and say: ‘What about us?’”
-Maguire said ”’You’ve told us about this five-year plan, or four-year plan and these guys are doing it in one year, and in some instances six months.’
+McGuire said. “’You’ve told us about this five-year plan, or four-year plan and these guys are doing it in one year, and in some instances six months.’
 That’s what leads to itchy trigger fingers.”

 Change does bring some positives.
 Following Tuesday night’s games, the Maple Leafs are 16-6-2 under Sheldon Keefe.
 The Flames are 13-6-1 under Geoff Ward.
 The Stars are 10-4-1 with Rick Bowness, and the Devils, Sharks and Predators are showing signs of improvement under Alain Nasreddine, Bob Boughner and Hynes, who only needed a month to find a job.
 Still, only three are currently in playoff spots.